-The Park District takes an active role in the community.
+The District takes an active role in the community.
 The staff represents the District and often takes on leadership roles in Rotary, Kiwanis, the Chamber of Commerce and other local community groups.
-The Park District is very proud to take honor in having met the standards and best practices set forth in the state program for the outstanding delivery of park and recreation services.
+The District is very proud to take honor in having met the standards and best practices set forth in the state program for the outstanding delivery of park and recreation services.
 The Palatine Park District is an Illinois distinguished accredited agency.
 In 2018, the District received the IAPD/IPRA Joint Distinguished Park and Recreation Award.

-The Board of Commissioners remains very positive in supporting membership, continuing education and involvement within key organizations such as NRPA, IPRA, and GFOA.
+The Board of Commissioners remains committed to supporting membership and involved in key organizations such as NRPA, IPRA, and GFOA.
 The leadership is active in giving back to the industry and often serve as speakers at the Leadership Academy and Professional Development School.